Girgias/php-rfcs/container-offset-behaviour.md

 - Internal objects that override all the following object handlers: `read_dimension`, `write_dimension`, `has_dimension`, and `unset_dimension`
 - ``ArrayObject`` as its behaviour is rather peculiar

+We consider `false` and `true` to be different container types, as `false` supports auto-vivification.

 ### Offset types

 Finally, we consider there to exist the standard eight (8) built-in types in PHP for offsets, namely:

-- null
+- `null`
-- booleans
+- `bool`
-- integers
+- `int`
-- floating point numbers
+- `float`
-- resources
+- `resource`
-- strings
+- `string`
-- arrays
+- `array`
-- objects
+- `object`

 Note: the behaviour of integer strings used as offsets for arrays being automatically converted to `int` is out of scope for this RFC.

 ## Current behaviour

-Considering the large possible combination of containers, offsets, and operations we will start by explaining the current behaviour of certain categories of containers.
+Considering the large possible combination of containers, offsets, and operations;
+we will start by grouping related container types together, and then detail the behaviour depending on the offset type or the operation, which ever is clearer.

 ### Invalid container types

-This sections covers a large section of types when used as a container, as this usage is invalid.
+This sections covers a large number of types when used as a container, as this usage is invalid.

 #### "Scalar" types

 For the purpose of this section,
+``true``, `int`, `float`,
-``true``, integers, floating point numbers, and resources are considered to be a "scalar" types, as the engine treats those container types identically.
+and `resource` are considered to be a "scalar" types, as the engine treats those container types identically.

 - For read operations, `null` is returned and the following warning is emitted: